sundar7D0/maximum-scatter-TSP/README.md

 ## Key Contributions:

-1. We observe that the Naive Greedy algorithm is very fast and easy-to-implement baseline for MSTSP.
+1. We observe that the Naive Greedy algorithm is **very fast** and **easy-to-implement** baseline for MSTSP.
-2. We present the Naive Weave and Hoffmann Weave algorithms which introduce an improved formulation of the work by Arkin and Hoffmann to extend their usability to non-regular grids.
+2. We present the Naive Weave and Hoffmann Weave algorithms which introduce an improved formulation of the work by Arkin and Hoffmann to extend their usability to **non-regular grids**.
-3. We introduce Pure 2-opt and Randomised 2-opt as very close approximation algorithms for the MSTSP.
+3. We introduce Pure 2-opt and Randomised 2-opt as **very close approximation** algorithms for the MSTSP.
-4. We used a real-world dataset augmented using five graph perturbations and evaluated with three edge cost metrics to perform a comprehensive perturbation analysis of the algorithms and compare results on three critical performance measures, namely, the quality, runtime and stability of the algorithms.
+4. We used a real-world dataset augmented using five graph perturbations and evaluated with **three edge cost metrics** to perform a comprehensive perturbation analysis of the algorithms and compare results on three critical performance measures, namely, the quality, runtime and stability of the algorithms.

 ## Using the code